Lee-Ann2/airbnb-clone-project/README.md

 - Helps the team follow Scrum practices.
   - Organize and facilitate Scrum ceremonies.
   - Ensure continuous improvement within the team.

+#                        UI Component Patterns

+Navbar:

+It consist of the app UI, it is usually at the top.
+Same row as the logo.
+As some screen can not display all the parts of the UI.
+In smaller or mobile screens then all the other components are reduced to a navigation menu and be displayed in a column.

+Property card:

+It is a cards the diaplays the image, name, price, location and ratings of the property.
+It helps the user to easily identify and choose precisely.

+Footer:

+Has all the informtion about the product such as the contact, emails, stats, more catergories of the product, about the company and the copyright.
+This makes it a lot easier for the user to contact the team or explore other things that are offered.